-- Internet connectivity services for home use.
-Revenues for Internet connectivity services for home use depend on the number of each service contracts and pricing.
-For the fiscal year ended March 31, 2014, revenues increased by 10.2% to \(\frac{x}{6}\).0 billion from \(\frac{x}{5}\).5 billion for the previous fiscal year mainly because the increase in revenues from our LTE SIM card offerings which we began in February 2012 covered the decrease in revenues from our network service by hi-ho.
+Internet connectivity services for consumers.
+Revenues for Internet connectivity services for consumers depend on the number of each service contract and pricing.
+For the fiscal year ended March 31, 2014, revenues increased by 10.2% to ¥6.0 billion from ¥5.5 billion for the previous fiscal year mainly because the increase in revenues from our LTE SIM card offerings which we began in February 2012 covered the decrease in revenues from our network service by hi-ho.
 For the fiscal year ended March 31, 2014, the revenues from hi-ho brand services decreased by 12.7% from the previous fiscal year, while the revenues from IIJ brand services increased by 68.3% from the previous fiscal year.
-Revenues related to our LTE SIM card offerings were approximately \(\frac{x}{1}\).7 billion for the fiscal year ended March 31, 2014, an increase of approximately \(\frac{x}{1}\).1 billion from the previous fiscal year.
-The number of LTE SIM card offerings contracts was approximately 139,000 contracts as of March 31, 2014, an increase of approximately 90,000 contracts from March 31, 2013.
-For the fiscal year ending March 31, 2015, we anticipate our LTE SIM card offerings contracts will continue to accumulate and contribute to the revenue growth. - WAN services.
+Revenues related to our LTE SIM card offerings were approximately ¥1.7 billion for the fiscal year ended March 31, 2014, an increase of approximately ¥1.1 billion from the previous fiscal year.
+The number of LTE SIM card offerings contracts was approximately 139 thousand contracts as of March 31, 2014, an increase of approximately 90 thousand contracts from March 31, 2013.

+WAN services.
 The WAN services that we offer are closed network services using connectivity such as Ethernet and dedicated access lines, and are mainly provided by IIJ-Global and IIJ.
 Revenues for WAN services depend on the number of contracted lines for WAN services and the customers' bandwidth usage.
-For the fiscal year ended March 31, 2014, the revenues decreased by 0.6% to \(\frac{1}{2}\)5.0 billion from \(\frac{1}{2}\)5.2 billion for the previous fiscal year mainly due to cancellations and price reductions from certain large accounts' contracts.
-For the fiscal year ending March 31, 2015, while we anticipate accumulating new contracts, the revenues may continue to decrease due to cancellations and price reductions in some contracts. - Outsourcing services.
+For the fiscal year ended March 31, 2014, the revenues decreased by 0.6% to ¥25.0 billion from ¥25.2 billion for the previous fiscal year mainly due to cancellations and price reductions from certain large accounts' contracts.

+Outsourcing services.
 For outsourcing services, we are currently offering security-related, network-related, server-related, and data center-related outsourcing services, as well as cloud computing services, such as IIJ GIO/Hosting Package.
-Examples of our outsourcing services include, among others, firewall services, email- related services, web hosting services, anti-DDoS attack protection services, internet-VPN services and router rental services, which are provided mainly to our internet connectivity customers.
+Examples of our outsourcing services include, among others, firewall services, email-related services, web hosting services, anti-DDoS attack protection services, internet-VPN services and router rental services, which are provided mainly to our internet connectivity customers.
 Our revenues depend on our ability to cross-sell our existing outsourcing services, add new features to existing outsourcing services and introduce new services.
 For the fiscal year ended March 31, 2014, our outsourcing services revenues increased by 5.9% to ¥19.7 billion from ¥18.6 billion for the previous fiscal year.
-Revenues were weaker than expected as cloud and data center revenues from certain large game providers did not increase as much as we initially expected.
-We anticipate that corporate customers will increasingly rely on a broader range of our outsourcing services to enhance their productivity and to reduce costs.
-As a result, we expect our revenue from outsourcing services to continue to grow.

 Systems integration revenues.

 Generally speaking, while Japanese customers, especially blue-chip companies, use ready-made network services to build their network systems, they also require customization to meet their individual needs.
 To meet such needs, we believe that it is important as a total network solution provider to provide systems construction together with network services.
 Therefore, we have been focusing on providing systems construction to our corporate customers.
 Systems construction is mainly IP-related network construction such as VPN network and IP-based server system construction such as web server and email server systems.
 Systems construction can be largely affected by the economic situation, as corporations usually reduce their IT-related investments during economic down times unless such investments are deemed critical.